 - Immobility includes any behavior necessary to balance the body and keep the head above water.

-- Time-sampling technique is categorizing the behaviors into two types: climbing and swimming.
+- The time-sampling technique is categorizing the behaviors into two types: climbing and swimming.
 This technique allows a convenient method for quantifying escape behavior.

 - When treated with antidepressants and other compounds there is a decrease in immobility behavior.